The 5 Best Day Tours in Kyoto with an English Guided

 Access: 4 mins walk from Kawaramachi station, 8 mins walk from Gion-shijo station

 Nearby: Shijo Kawaramachi, Nishiki market

-If you like Japanese garden, Shinsenen is one of the best places in Kyoto.
+If you like a Japanese garden, Shinsenen is one of the best places in Kyoto.
 It is not a large garden, it takes for 10 mins to walk around but remarkably, the garden of Shinsenen is the oldest existing garden in Kyoto which dates back to the Heian period (794-1185).

 According to historical legend, it is said that the place was where Minamoto no Yoshitsune, who was a very famous warrior, met a woman called Shizuka-gozen and they fell in love.

 According to a historical record, Emperor Saga had a sakura-hanami party under the cherry trees there.

 Access: 3 mins walk from Nijo castle, 2 mins walk from Nijojo-mae station on the Tozai subway line

 There are some very famous temples in Kyoto, such as Kinkakuji temple, Ginkakuji temple (the Golden Pavilion), Tofuku-ji temple, Chion-in temple and so on, but Nanzenji temple has an important role as a Zen Buddhist temple.
 Especially the Sanmon (a great gate that holds great importance within Japanese Buddhist temples), it is a must-see.
 Nanzenji temple is the best spot of autumn leaves in Japan, and you can take pictures